odinuv/web/en/apv/walkthrough/dynamic-page/array.md

 ## Summary
 You should now be able to work with arrays.
-This means you should be able to define an array ()
+This means you should be able to define an array, add elements and print them.
+Arrays are very important because results of database querries are stored in them.
+This means that we will work with them a lot.

 ### New Concepts and Terms
 - Conditionals -- if, else, ifelse, switch, case